Conversation raises other perspectives on the “conquest” in Guatemala – 2024-02-17 18:03:52

 History was not always as they told it to us in the classrooms.
 Hence we can ask questions of time, confront the past and reconcile the historical gaps that precede us.

-As an example of this, members of the Faculty of Social Sciences of the Universidad del Valle de Guatemala together with members of the Academy of Geography and History and of Archaeological and Anthropological Research Center will open the debate on the history of Spanish colonization and the way, both official and speculative, in which this has been reported in a day of three conversations titled 500 years after the Spanish conquest.
+As an example of this, members of the Faculty of Social Sciences of the Universidad del Valle de Guatemala together with members of the Academy of Geography and History and of Archaeological and Anthropological Research Center will open the debate on the history of Spanish colonization and the way, both official and speculative, in which this has been reported in a day of three conversations titled 500 years following the Spanish conquest.

 The event will take place this Saturday February 17 in the facilities of Dr. Carlos Manuel Paiz Andrade Auditorium of the Universidad del Valle (UVG) and on the Facebook of Archeology at UVG, from the 09:00 until 14:00 hours.
 The event will feature the participation of several academics from Guatemala, El Salvador, Mexico and the United States.

-The presentations that seek to open the space for free to those interested and curious about the history of Guatemala, will be held on a specific date that resonates with February 1524; moment in which the Spanish are supposed to have arrived on the coasts of the now country.
+The presentations that seek to open the space for free to those interested and curious regarding the history of Guatemala, will be held on a specific date that resonates with February 1524; moment in which the Spanish are supposed to have arrived on the coasts of the now country.

 There are many records that establish this date as the most true, however, there are competing opinions that deny or question the veracity of the year.